stack-community/documents/src/chapter_3.md

 > String notations are use parentheses `( )`

-Then, displayed inside stack view and outputed "Hello, world!" message at Stack REPL.
+Then, displayed inside stack view and outputted "Hello, world!" message at Stack REPL.

 ```stack
 Stack〔  〕 ←  (Hello, world!)